Ism1tha/Ism1tha/README.md

 ```
 ### Hi there! 👋

-I hold a Higher National Diploma in System and Network Administration and Multiplatform App Development, and I am currently studying Web Application Development.
+II have completed a Higher Vocational Qualification in System and Network Administration and Multiplatform App Development, and I am currently studying Web Application Development.
 I have a strong passion for both front-end and back-end technologies, always eager to improve and expand my knowledge.
 I’m committed to continuous learning and staying on top of the latest trends in the tech industry.

 I enjoy working on both the client-side and server-side, building robust, scalable applications, and contributing to the tech community.